Amitkumar997/Ruby-metaprogramming/Meta.md

 ```
 On the first line, we create a new variable called **name** that represents a simple String value.
 On the second line, we create a new method called **name.k**, and give it a very simple content.
 Ruby allows us to choose what object to attach a method definition to by using the format **some_object.method_name**, which we may recognize as the same syntax for adding class methods to classes .
 In this case, as we had name first, the method has been attached to our name variable.
 On the final line, we call the new **name.k** method we just defined.

-The **name.k** method has access to the entire object it has been attached to; in Ruby, we always refer to that object as **self**.
+The **name.k** method has access to the entire object it has been attached to.
+In Ruby, we always refer to that object as **self**.
 In this case, **self** refers to the String value we attached it to.
 If we had attached it to a Array, self would have returned that Array object.
 >>## instance_eval
  Having singleton classes is all good, but to truly work with objects dynamically we need to be able to re-open them at runtime within other functions.
 Unfortunately, Ruby does not syntactically allow us to have any class statements within a function.
 This is where we need instance_eval.